What is PRISM

 Nobel Prize Winner for Medicine 2000

-PRISM Brain Mapping is a sophisticated,
+PRISM Brain Mapping is a sophisticated, online, neuroscience-based

-preferences that directly relate to personal relationships and work performance.
+relate to personal relationships and work performance.

 PRISM provides three distinct profiles, or ‘maps’,